gitops-tools/tekton-ci/README.md

 tekton-task
   stage: test
   tekton:
-    # These are used to create a job matrix, this task will be executed for each
-    # option, and the options are split into env-vars, and placed into a task's
-    # environment.
-    #
-    # All the tasks in the matrix are executed in parallel.
-    #
-    # This can be used to parallelise tests, for example, you can execute your
-    # test-runner, and detect the value of the "TESTS_TO_RUN" env-var, and
-    # execute accordingly.
-    jobs:
-      - TESTS_TO_RUN=integration
-      - TESTS_TO_RUN=unit
-      - TESTS_TO_RUN=e2e
     taskRef: my-test-task
     # Params here are processed as CEL expressions and passed to the Task.
     params: